IgniteUI/igniteui-docfx/en/components/button.md

 </button>
 ```

-To create an extended FAB, simply add text to it:
+To create an extended FAB, you can add any element prior to the `igx-icon`:

 ```html
 <button class="btn" igxButton="fab">